TalusBio/cookiecutter-data-science/docs/index.md

 data from specified subdirectories of a specified Amazon Web Services (AWS) S3 bucket by default.
-However, this rule can be configured to pull data from anywhere that your data is stored.[^2] For any project following these guidelines, you can syncronize your data directory with:
+However, this rule can be configured to pull data from anywhere that your data is stored.[^2] For any project following these guidelines, you can synchronize your data directory with:

 ``` bash
 $ make sync